jaqweexp/100-days-of-code/log.md

 ### Day 11: June 14, 2017

-**Today's Progress**: Continued to work on weather API, I was able to hit the API and retreive city name based on zip code
+**Today's Progress**: Check Weater - Continued to work on weather API, I was able to hit the API and retreive city name based on zip code

 **Thoughts**: Need to refresh my jQuery